SocketDotTech/socket-docs/docs/Learn/protocol-architecture.md

 ### Plug
 Plugs are smart contract applications that connect with Socket to send and receive cross-chain messages.

 Plugs are required to follow a contract specification to interface with Socket.
-Learn more about the [specs here](../Getting-Started/introducing-plugs).
+Learn more about the specs here. {WIP: Link it}

 ### Socket